Ermengard of Italy

-Ermengard of Italy (died 896/897) was the queen of Provence as the spouse of King Boso.
+Ermengard of Italy (died 896/897) was the queen of Provence as the wife of King Boso.
 She was the second and only surviving child of Emperor Louis II.
 In her early life, she was betrothed to Constantine, the junior Byzantine emperor, but whether the marriage actually occurred or not is still debated among historians.
 In 871, Ermengard and her family were taken hostage by Adelchis of Benevento but were later freed.
 In 876, Ermengard married Boso, a nobleman with connections to the Carolingian dynasty, and became queen upon his accession to the throne of Provence in 879.
 After her husband's death in 887, she ruled the kingdom as regent during the minority of their son Louis the Blind.

 Early life and engagement to Constantine

-Ermengard was the daughter of Emperor Louis II, who ruled over Italy, and his wife, Engelberga,.
+Ermengard was the daughter of Emperor Louis II, who ruled over Italy, and Engelberga,.
 Ermengard's granduncle was Emperor Charles the Bald.
 In her youth, she was instructed in the scriptures by Anastasius Bibliothecarius, the chief archivist of the papal Lateran Palace.
 In 869, the courts of the Carolingian and Byzantine Empires entered into discussions to arrange an alliance against the Saracens in southern Italy.
 During the negotiations, in addition to a military alliance, a marriage between Ermengard and Constantine, the eldest son of Emperor Basil I, (Note: While nominally the son of Basil I, some historians speculate that Constantine was actually the son of the future Michael III.) was proposed.